timescale/timescaledb-wale/README.md

 # WAL-e sidecar for timescaledb docker container.

 This docker image is used as a backup sidecar container to a postgresql container.
 It makes periodic backups to wal-e (https://github.com/wal-e/wal-e) supported backups as well as WAL backups.
+Wal-e will not backup configuration files so they need to be stores separately.
+If they are stored where the wal-e sidecar container can reach them, they can be restored during the wal-e restore process.

 ## Configuration